Navigating the Urban Jungle: A full breakdown to Driving in City Environments

 -

-Defensive Driving: This is paramount in urban environments.
+Defensive Driving: This is essential in urban environments.
 Always anticipate the actions of other drivers, pedestrians, and cyclists, assuming they may make mistakes.
 Maintain a safe following distance, scan your surroundings constantly, and be prepared to brake or maneuver quickly if necessary.

 -